How to Choose Winning Stocks

 Technical analysis is a trading discipline that enables you to make reliable market forecasts based on historical price action.
 Technical analysts rely on many tools and techniques in stock trading such as stock charts, support, resistance, candlesticks, patterns, and trends.

 This methodology is important in stock market trading because if you can predict the movement of the market, you’ll be able to grow your capital at will.
 Of course, technical analysts are not always accurate.
-Nevertheless, the goal is to minimize losses by cutting losing stocks quickly and maximizing gains by letting winners run.
+Nevertheless, the goal is to minimise losses by cutting losing stocks quickly and maximising gains by letting winners run.